fzi-forschungszentrum-informatik/BEMCom/documentation/02_application_creation.md

 docker run -d --network bemcom-demo --name bemcom-demo-modbus-tcp-connector -e MQTT_BROKER_HOST=bemcom-demo-mqtt-broker -e MQTT_BROKER_PORT=1883 -e CONNECTOR_NAME=bemcom-demo-modbus-tcp-connector -e MODBUS_MASTER_IP=bemcom-demo-device -e MODBUS_MASTER_PORT=502 -e POLL_SECONDS=5 -e MODBUS_CONFIG='{"read_input_registers": [{"address": 1,"count":1,"unit": 1,"datatypes": "e"}],"write_register": [{"address": 1,"unit": 1,"datatypes": "<e","example_value": "22.0"}]}' bemcom/modbus-tcp-connector:0.5.0
 ```

 Albeit this shell command may look far more complex then the ones introduced above, it is actually very similar.
 The only difference is that the connector service is additionally configured via environment variables, that is what follows `-e`, to account for specific settings of the device and the application.
-In particular these variables can be interpreted as:
+In particular, these variables can be interpreted as:

-* `MQTT_BROKER_HOST=bemcom-demo-mqtt-broker`: Configures that the connector should connect to the MQTT broker with the network name `bemcom-demo-mqtt-broker`, i.e. the name that is been configured in the command above.
+* `MQTT_BROKER_HOST=bemcom-demo-mqtt-broker`: Configures that the connector should connect to the MQTT broker with the network name `bemcom-demo-mqtt-broker`, i.e. the name that has been given in the command above.
 * `MQTT_BROKER_PORT=1883`: Specifies that the MQTT broker expects a connection on port `1883`, that is the default value for MQTT.
 * `CONNECTOR_NAME=bemcom-demo-modbus-tcp-connector`: Defines the internal name (i.e. the root topic) as  `bemcom-demo-modbus-tcp-connector` for the information exchange on the broker between the connector and other services.
-* `MODBUS_MASTER_IP=bemcom-demo-device`: Specifies the network name or IP address of the Modbus/TCP device that the connector will attempt to communicate with to `bemcom-demo-device`, i.e. the name that is been configured in the command above.
+* `MODBUS_MASTER_IP=bemcom-demo-device`: Specifies the network name or IP address of the Modbus/TCP device that the connector will attempt to communicate with to `bemcom-demo-device`, i.e. the name that has been given in the command above.
-*  `MODBUS_MASTER_PORT=502`: Defines that the demo device expects connections on port `502`, that is the default value for Modbus/TCP.
+*  `MODBUS_MASTER_PORT=502`: Defines that the demo device expects connections on port `502`, which is the default value for Modbus/TCP.
 * `POLL_SECONDS=5`: Declares that the connector should request the configured sensor values (see below) every five seconds by polling the device.
 * `MODBUS_CONFIG='{"read_input_registers": ... }'`: Configures the Modbus registers which the connector will attempt to read from or write to.
-In particular, the connector is set up to handle a single sensor datapoint from input register one and can write a single actuator datapoint to holding register one.
+In particular, the connector is set up to handle a single sensor datapoint for input register `1` and a single actuator datapoint for holding register `1`.
 It is worth noting here that the concept of registers is specific to Modbus and that the information which information is exposed on which register is device specific and usually described in the documentation belonging to the device.

 At this point it is important to highlight two important properties about the configuration of BEMCom services via environment variables:

-1. It is solely necessary to change the environment variables to adapted a BEMCom service for a particular application or to a specific device.
+1. It is solely necessary to change the environment variables to adapt a BEMCom service for a particular application or to a specific device.
 If one would need to connect a second different Modbus device to the demo application above for example, it is intended to use the same image of the Modbus/TCP connector with adjusted environment variables.
 It is thus possible to very quickly establish connection to even larger numbers of devices if suitable connectors for those exist.
 2. Which environment variables are available varies per BEMCom service.
 A documentation about how to configure each service utilizing those variables is provided in the documentation of the services.
-Regarding the current example, the documentation of the [Modbus/TCP connector](../services/connectors/modbus-tcp-connector/Readme.md) provides additional details for each environment variables including e.g. extensive discussion how to define the `MODBUS_CONFIG` variable correctly.
+Regarding the current example, the documentation of the [Modbus/TCP connector](../services/connectors/modbus-tcp-connector/Readme.md) provides additional details for each environment variable including e.g. extensive discussion how to define the `MODBUS_CONFIG` variable correctly.

 Before moving on it is again a good idea to verify the correct operation of the connector by inspecting the logs with `docker logs bemcom-demo-modbus-tcp-connector`, which should yield an output similar to: